cybersader/awesome-cybersader/📁 07 - Cybersader Arsenal/Home Lab, Home Server/TrueNAS Scale Home Server/TrueNAS Electric Eel 24.10 Update/TrueNAS Electric Eel 24.10 Update.md

 	- [Nextcloud | TrueNAS Documentation Hub](https://www.truenas.com/docs/truenasapps/stableapps/installnextcloudmedia/#application-name-settings)
 	- Used cp to copy files
 	- Made one big nextcloud dataset with generic and www-data and netdata full permissions, then made html, data, and postgres_data child datasets with the Apps preset
+	- Use tmux when doing long commands in the GUI terminal/shell
 	-

 # Big Features for New Version